johnlocke333/johnlocke333/README.md

 Aspiring Data Scientist with experience in data acquisition and data modeling, statistical analysis, machine learning, deep learning, and Tableau.
 With a background in medical claims/records, I possess the ability to handle multiple projects simultaneously, utilizing strong communication skills to facilitate group collaboration and presenting to a non-technical audience.
 I wish to enter an industry with the intention of creating new clientele while also supporting existing ones.

 Lover of the outdoors!
 Gym enthusiast!
-Enjoyer of all things fantasy: movie/tv/books!
+Enjoyer of all things fantasy: movie/tv/books! :boom: :boom:

-### Projects
+### Projects :sparkles: :star:
 ##### X-ray Image Classification - [Github Link](https://github.com/johnlocke333/xray_image_classification)
 Forecasting whether a patient has pneumonia based on their chest x-ray images using an image classification neural network.